facts & information

-No. Vaccines won’t cause you to test positive on a viral test (like the swab test) that looks for current COVID-19 infection.
+No. Vaccines will not cause you to test positive on a viral test (like the swab test) that looks for current COVID-19 infection.
 You may test positive on some antibody tests.
 This is because one of the ways that vaccines work is to teach your body to make antibodies.
 See the public health testing webpage to learn more about COVID-19 tests.

 No. You cannot get the vaccine if you currently have COVID-19.
 If you do get COVID-19 between your first and second vaccine, your second shot may be delayed until you have completed your isolation period and symptoms have improved or resolved.
 Please speak to your provider if this happens to you.
 Once your symptoms have improved, you can get the vaccine.

 In some cases, symptoms of COVID-19 can linger for months.
 If this applies to you, you should get the vaccine.
-You do not need to wait for these long-term symptoms to subside.
+You do not need to wait for these long-term symptoms to subside

 No. You will not be charged a fee at Eisner Health when you receive your COVID-19 vaccines.
 If you do have insurance, we will ask to see your insurance card at registration.
 People without health insurance can get COVID-19 vaccines at no cost.
 There are no out-of-pocket payments for anyone.

 Yes.
-If you have a cold you should still get your COVID-19 vaccine.
+If you have a cold, you should still get your COVID-19 vaccine.
 If you have a fever, please speak with your doctor first.

 Yes.
 Whether you are pregnant or breastfeeding you CAN receive the COVID-19 vaccine.
 Getting the COVID-19 vaccine while pregnant or breastfeeding is safe, effective and recommended by Eisner Health.
 For more information click here.